isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution666.md

 ---
-title: Octopus Food Solution Version 7 - Package B (Bundle of 3 Mobile Ordering)
+title: Octopus Food Solutions provides a complete suites of innovative and easy-to-use food management solutions, designed to help food businesses be smarter and more personal.
+Our solutions are suited to various verticals within the food industry including quick service counters, seated restaurant, bars and bistros.
+From small too large multi store operations.
+We help food business owners run sales and promotions, track inventory, manage operations and engage customers.
 permalink: /productivity-solutions-grant/solutionrepo/solution666
 ---

 ### Description

-Octopus Food Solutions provides a complete suites of innovative and easy-to-use food management solutions, designed to help food businesses be smarter and more personal.
-Our solutions are suited to various verticals within the food industry including quick service counters, seated restaurant, bars and bistros.
-From small too large multi store operations.
-We help food business owners run sales and promotions, track inventory, manage operations and engage customers.
+201614842W

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Octopus_Retail_Management_20200080_Annex_3_20200625144838_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria